byzheng/my-website/content/project/2009-flowering.md

 draft = false

 # Project title.
-title = "Adapting wheat to future warm and dry climates: improved simulation of flowering and tillering"
+title = "Wheat adaptation"

 # Project summary to display on homepage.
-summary = ""
+summary = "Adapting wheat to future warm and dry climates: improved simulation of flowering and tillering"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""